-The good news is, you can protect the electrical equipment with the help of surge protectors.
+The good news is that you can protect the electrical equipment with the help of surge protectors.

 Internal power surges are quite common and can occur due to the malfunction of electrical appliances.
 External power surges, on the other hand, occur when lightning strikes the electrical power line or a small animal gets into the transformer.

-Surge protectors regulate voltage and protect your sensitive electrical devices from surge damages.
+Surge protectors regulate voltage and protect your sensitive electrical devices from surge damage.
 They cut down on the repair costs and also enhance the performance of the electrical appliances.

 Here are a few lesser-known facts about surge protectors everyone should know: